 Mamie Robinson was born on May 26, 1891, in Cincinnati, Ohio.
 It was long believed that she entered this world in 1883 but her birth certificate (not discovered until 2018) states otherwise.
 She began in show business early as a singer and dancer.
 When she was just ten, she toured with the Four Dancing Mitchells and a few years later danced in Salem Tuft Whitney’s Smart Set, touring the Midwest.
 In 1913 she went out on her own, singing in Harlem clubs and marrying William “Smitty” Smith who was also a vocalist.

-In 1920, Mamie Smith appeared in Maid Of Harlem.
+In 1920, Mamie Smith appeared in Made in Harlem (sometimes misidentified as Maid of Harlem).
 Sophie Tucker was the show’s star but, when she decided not to make it to a record date, the enterprising Perry Bradford, who was always eager to sell his songs, convinced the executives at Okeh to record Mamie Smith instead.
 Accompanied by a white orchestra, Smith sang “That Thing Called Love” and “You Can’t Keep A Good Man Down.”
 The records sold well, leading to Okeh asking for an encore.
 On August 10, Smith returned to the studio to record one of the songs from Maid Of Harlem, “Crazy Blues,” along with “It’s Right Here For You (If You Don’t Get It, ’Tain’t No Fault Of Mine).”
 Within a year, “Crazy Blues” had sold over a million copies.
 The blues craze was on.